How to Monitor Your Backlinks

 - Organic backlinks: These are links that are created voluntarily by other users.

-- Outreach backlinks: These are links received by guest posting and through outreach.
+- Outreach backlinks: These are links received by guest posting and through link outreach.

 Measure the Impact on Ranking Changes